jukkan/xrmtoolbox-plugin-catalog/README.md

 For more details about the data refresh system, see [PLUGIN_REFRESH.md](./PLUGIN_REFRESH.md).

-## Feedback and Issues
+## Feedback, Issues, Contributing

 Found a bug?
 Have a suggestion?
 Want to see a new feature?
+Want to build it?

 Please open an issue on GitHub: [github.com/jukkan/xrmtoolbox-plugin-catalog/issues](https://github.com/jukkan/xrmtoolbox-plugin-catalog/issues)

-Your feedback helps make this catalog better for the entire XrmToolBox community!

-## Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs or suggest features via GitHub Issues
-- Submit pull requests with improvements
-- Share the catalog with other Dynamics 365 / Dataverse developers

 ## License